 Contact the Office of Admissions at 225-768-1700 for information on applying to the program and to pick up a Request for Clinical Application Form.
 It is required that this completed form be submitted to the Admissions Office prior to your receipt of an application packet.
 A complete list of required courses is available in the application packet or on our website at ololcollege.edu.

 See the undergraduate Tuition & Fee Schedule.

-Our Lady of the Lake College has financial aid counselors available to assist students with the financial aid process.
+Franciscan Missionaries of Our Lady University has financial aid counselors available to assist students with the financial aid process.
 All students are encouraged to complete the Free Application for Federal Student Aid (FAFSA) form this may be done online at www.fafsa.ed.gov.

-Credit earned at a regionally accredited college or university is transferable provided the course is equivalent in content to the course offered at Our Lady of the Lake College.
-Credit for college level achievement may be awarded through the CLEP and/or AP examination.
+Credit earned at a regionally accredited college or university is transferable provided the course is equivalent in content to the course offered at Franciscan Missionaries of Our Lady University.
+Credit for university level achievement may be awarded through the CLEP and/or AP examination.

-Our Lady of the Lake College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, masters, and doctorate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the status of Our Lady of the Lake College.
+Franciscan Missionaries of Our Lady University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, masters, and doctorate degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the status of Franciscan Missionaries of Our Lady University.
 The Respiratory Therapy program is accredited by the Commission on Accreditation for Respiratory Care (CoARC), 1248 Harwood Road, Bedford, TX 76021-4244.
 You may visit the CoARC Website by clicking this link: http://www.coarc.com